top of page

-Afghan cuisine has a very delicate profile, it uses a bit more spice than the Persian origins of the cuisine but less than the Indian neighbours.
+Afghan cuisine has a very delicate profile.
+It uses a bit more spice than its Persian origins but less than its Indian neighbours.
 It is refined and delicate, with the perfect balance of spices and flavours.

 This dish is a perfect example of the delicate flavours of the cuisine.
 The super soft meatballs and curry are flavorful from the spices and carry a hint of heat from the chillies.
-I also love that the meatballs are not fried, but cooked in the curry, a technique that is delicate but allows the meatballs to absorb the flavours and contribute to the dish.
-The tomato and onion-based curry absorbs the meat flavours and transforms into a wonderful sauce that is perfect with the rice.
+I also love that the meatballs are not fried but cooked in curry, a delicate technique that allows the meatballs to absorb the flavours and contribute to the dish.
+The tomato and onion-based curry absorbs the meat flavours and transforms into a wonderful sauce perfect with the rice.

-In India, it is impossible to find beef and very expensive to use lamb, so I have substituted it for ground mutton.
-I felt that the slightly stronger flavoured meat added nuances to the dish that would otherwise be absent, so feel free to try this version.
+In India, it is impossible to find beef, and it is very expensive to use lamb, so I have substituted it for ground mutton.
+The slightly stronger-flavoured meat added nuances to the dish that would otherwise be absent, so feel free to try this version.
 Alternatively, you can substitute ground chicken instead.

 Ingredients: